 What is the purpose of a vision statement?

-Before diving into the details of how to write a vision statement, it’s important to understand its purpose.
 A vision statement is a living declaration that is part of a company’s overall strategic plan.
 It is typically written in the early stages of starting a business and helps steer the company in the intended direction.

 All types of businesses can benefit from vision statements, from small mom-and-pop shops to large corporations.
 It should be a reference tool to help ensure that your business is moving in the right direction and that every business decision is aligned with your long-term goals.